MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-nested-iot-edge.md

 To create a hierarchy of IoT Edge devices, you will need:

 * A computer (Windows or Linux) with internet connectivity.
 * Two Linux devices to configure as IoT Edge devices.
 If you don't have devices available, you can use [Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/linux/).
 * An Azure account with a valid subscription.
 If you don't have an [Azure subscription](https://docs.microsoft.com/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/) before you begin.
 * A free or standard tier [IoT Hub](../iot-hub/iot-hub-create-through-portal.md) in Azure.

-* Azure CLI v2.3.1 with the latest Azure IoT extension installed.
+* Azure CLI v2.3.1 with the Azure IoT extension v0.9.10 or higher installed.
 This tutorial uses the [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).
 If you're unfamiliar with the Azure Cloud Shell, [check out a quickstart for details](https://docs.microsoft.com/azure/iot-edge/quickstart-linux#use-azure-cloud-shell).

+You can also try out this scenario by following the scripted [Azure IoT Edge for Industrial IoT sample](aka.ms/iotedge-nested-sample), which deploys Azure virtual machines as preconfigured devices to simulate a factory environment.

 ## Configure your IoT Edge device hierarchy